Self-Host Azure DevOps Agent on AKS

 Wrapping up

 This was a quick resume about the requirement of compute when you are using a Azure Kubernetes Service and you want to use their compute capacity to run Azure DevOps pipelines in your continuous integration/deployment processes.
+Let me know if you need help with it o related items.

 Userful? thanks for share it